 The map is basically broken into several different continents/ regions.
 X-COM base cost will be determined by which region it is in.
 Alien activity will also be specifically launched on a regional basis.
 Therefore, it makes sense to take this into account when placing your bases.

 The regions are divided into:

-- North America (USA, Mexico and Canada: numbered zones 1-3)
+- North America (USA and Canada: numbered zones 1-3)

-- Arctic (Russia, Canada and USA: numbered zone 4)
+- Arctic (Russia and Canada: numbered zone 4)

 - Antarctica (numbered zone 5)